 What else can I do?

-Organisations where children and young people spend their time e.g. schools, sporting clubs, counselling services, out of home care services, etc have an obligation to keep you safe, make you feel welcome and respected.
-If you feel like some of these things are missing, let the organisation you’d like to see:
+Organisations where children and young people spend their time e.g. schools, sporting clubs, counselling services, etc. have an obligation to keep you safe, make you feel welcome and respected.
+If you feel like some of these things are missing, let the organisation know that you’d like to see:

 - A process to make it easy for children and young people to make a complaint and give feedback